jmckind/grackle/README.md

 # grackle

-Cloud native toolkit for ingesting tweets.
+A simple cloud-native framework for ingesting and displaying tweets.